saeziae/Multiple-Uyghur-Script-Converter/README.md

 # Multiple-Uyghur-Script-Converter

-Refactored for Python 3 and Qt 5, enjoy it!
+Forked from original work, refactored for Python 3 and Qt 5, enjoy it!

-`python umsc_qt5.py`
+`python umsc.py`

 This converter converts multiple Uyghur scripts such as ULS(Uyghur Latin Script), UAS(Uyghur Arabic Script), CTS(Common Turkish Script).